JVT038/MetaTube/README.md

 - [X] Store the information of downloaded songs in a SQL database
 - [ ] Make it mobile-friendly
 - [X] Use Sponsorblock and yt-dlp to automatically skip fragments
-- [ ] Build a logger
 - [X] Manually edit metadata of file, before the download
 - [ ] Manually edit metadata of file, after the download
 - [X] Select output type (coding, extension, etc.)
-- [ ] Switch from AJAX to websockets
+- [X] Switch from AJAX to websockets
 - [X] Hardware transcoding with NVENC, Intel Quick Sync, Video Acceleration API (VAAPI) & AMD AMF
 - [X] Improve the automatic creation of the database, the tables and the default rows, because it's horrible right now.
 - [X] Use multiprocessing and websockets to make the overview page faster
 - [ ] Dark mode support
-- [ ] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
+- [X] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
 For more help http://xhr.spec.whatwg.org/` in overview
 - [ ] Make sure the search for downloaded song field works &#xa0;